 Med.E.A Srl educational programmes are organized solely to promote the exchange and dissemination of scientific and medical information.
 No forms of promotional activities are permitted.
 There may be presentations discussing investigational uses of various products.

 These views are the responsibility of the named speakers, and do not represent an endorsement or recommendation on the part of Med.E.A.
 Srl.
-Our educational activities are supported by independent grants from the Healthcare business of Darmstadt, German; Fujifilm, Androfert Andrology & Human Reproduction Clinic; MVZ Fertility Center Hamburg GmbH; University of North Carolina at Chapel Hill; Reproductive Medicine Agency (Nova Clinic).
+Our educational activities are supported by independent grants from the Healthcare business of Merck KGaA, Darmstadt, Germany; Fujifilm Europe B.V., Androfert Andrology & Human Reproduction Clinic; MVZ Fertility Center Hamburg GmbH; University of North Carolina at Chapel Hill; Reproductive Medicine Agency (Nova Clinic).